Le Cinq: History

+Reception

+Jonesy of The Arbuturian reviewed Le Cinq in June 2012 and described his experience as "like dining in a grand French chateau".
+In 2015, Libérations Elvire von Bardeleben enjoyed a meal there.
+In July 2016, The Daily Telegraphs Jade Conroy wrote that her experience had benefited from the theatrical spectacle and the jazz music occasionally flowing in from the hotel's neighbouring lounge.
+In 2017, Le Cinq was ranked the 80th best place to eat on the planet.

 On 9 April 2017, the restaurant was the subject of a review by The Observers Jay Rayner.
 His review described the restaurant as "the scene of the crime" that had been decorated in "various shades of taupe, biscuit, and fuck you", with thick carpet to "muffle the screams".
 Having paid €600, he described his experience as "by far the worst restaurant experience I have endured in my 18 years in this job", exacerbated by having been served "by earnest waiters who have no idea just how awful the things they are doing to you are".
 Rayner's review went viral and received around 3,000 comments within three days; the extra traffic caused his website to crash.
 By 17 May, the review had been viewed more than 2,000,000 times and he had been dubbed "the world's most feared food critic".
 The review was praised by Vox and Vice but criticised by von Bardeleben, François-Régis Gaudry, and by Le Figaro.
 Rayner's review was listed by Eater as one of "The Best Bad Restaurant Reviews of 2017" and described by Sean Thomas of The Spectator in 2023 as "one of the most famous British restaurant reviews of the last decade".